aib/opi2g-utils/README.md

 #### Run `opi2g_nand_write.py --help` for help

 This is a NAND flasher.
 It loads two extra bootloader stages (PDL1 and PDL2) and then tries to flash the given partitions using the given files.
-The partition table needs to be baked in to PDL2.
-The partition loading code in PDL2 needs to be patched as well (see issue #1); if this is not the case you need either to format the flash using `--format-flash` or reboot after loading PDL2.
+The partition table needs to be baked into PDL2.
+The partition loading code in PDL2 needs to be patched as well (see issue #1); if it is not patched you need to either format the flash using `--format-flash` or reboot the device once after loading PDL2.

 I have [a fork](https://github.com/aib/u-boot-RDA8810) of U-Boot-RDA8810 suitable for creating a PDL2 as well as a NAND bootloader.